 Another building for classrooms was erected in 1995 and is now used by the middle school.
 Two more pieces of property were purchased in 2000 and 2001 to expand the total acreage for the church’s property to 22 acres.
 These purchases allowed room for yet another building, which was completed in 2006.
 This two-story building has 27 classrooms and now serves as the learning facilities for the entire elementary level of the Academy.

-The Academy’s enrollment has grown from 242 to over 900 in its 25 years of operation.
+In 2005, the church and school built a new building for the Children’s Center, and then the church renovated the old Children’s Center to make room for much-needed church staff offices.
 The latest renovation was completed in 2006 to the main auditorium.
-The only thing that remained in its place was the original baptistry!
-The expansion of the facility would raise the seating capacity to over 950.
+The only thing that remained in its place was the original baptistery!
+The expansion of the facility raised the seating capacity to over 900.
 The platform and choir loft were enlarged, the balcony was extended, and gallery seating was added on the extreme sides to help make the balcony more accessible from the main floor.

-New pews on the main floor, chairs in the balcony, and new carpet and colors changed the appearance drastically from its original ‘80’s orange’!
+New pews on the main floor, chairs in the balcony, and new carpet and colors changed the appearance drastically from its original ‘80’s orange!’
 A new choir suite, two drama dressing rooms, a music library, a new 40-seat classroom, and a beautiful entrance to our main lobby were added as well.
 This addition to the front of the existing auditorium changed the ‘look’ from the road of one of the busiest intersections in Chattanooga.
-The ‘lighthouse tower’ has a light that shines 24 hours a day to remind us of our mission to be a ‘light’ to our community.
+The ‘lighthouse tower’ has a light that shines 24 hours a day to remind us to be a ‘light’ to our community.